felix-janakow/COS_cold_to_archive/README.md

 > [!NOTE]
 > The REPLACE operation affects metadata only – the file content itself remains unchanged.
 >
 > Depending on the selected archive type, restoring archived data may take up to 2 hours (Accelerated) or up to 12 hours (with Cold Archive).

+> [!WARNING]
+> Bevor das Skript ausgefürht wird, muss erst die Archivierungsregel festegelegt werden

 ## Preparation - Variables